a-hassala/website/Readme.md

 ##Presentation##

-Project intended to have some fun (of course) but mainly to build a quick presentation of me and references to my work.
+Project intended to have some fun (of course) but mainly to build a quick presentation of myself and references to my work.

 It's also a chance to give a try to some developpement and web technologies given the freedom of the project.